BorgwardtLab/proteinshake/docs/readthedocs/source/notes/tutorial_tasks.rst

 .. tip ::

         You can adapt the following code for any downstream tasks provided by ProteinShake.
-        For a complete list of available tasks see (LINK).

 Next we provide a full tutorial including model construction on the Enzyme Commission task.